munieswar/azurecustompolicy/README.md

 This repository contains the following policies:

 - `policy1.json`: This policy scopes VMs to a specific subscription or resource group and remediates the scoped VM's with AMA extension
-- `policy2.json`: This policy remediation tasks attaches DCR to VMs.
+- `policy2.json`: This policy remediation tasks attaches DCR to VMs. (configure DCR prior creating policy2 since it's mandatory to provide DCR resource ID

 ## Contributing